Egypt to pick Islamist or military man as president

 Many Christians, who form about a tenth of Egypt's 82 million people, complained of discrimination in Mubarak's day, but are likely to vote for Shafiq in preference to an Islamist.

-Losing Islamist candidate Abol Fotouh, who won 20 percent of the vote by the Brotherhood's count, said in a statement he would now back the Islamist group, even though it expelled him last year for standing for president against its wishes.

-Abol Fotouh did not name the Brotherhood, but said he and his supporters would "rise above our political and party differences" and would "stand in a united front against the symbols of corruption and oppression", referring to Shafiq.

-The votes of Sabahy, the leftist, could also help swing a run-off between Mursi and Shafiq.
+The votes of Sabahy, the leftist, could also swing a run-off between Mursi and Shafiq.

+"We as a party are setting a strategy to reconcile all political forces to ensure unity in the next crucial step," said Essam el-Erian, another Brotherhood party leader.

 Elijah Zarwan at the European Council on Foreign Relations in London said the outcome was "perhaps the most polarizing and therefore dangerous result possible" and could spark unrest.